Chapter 20: Epilog: The World Seed (Part 2)

 Rin was chasing after him on a flying turtle.
 "Riku you idiot, wait for me!"

 And Yui laughed.

 * See the web site cloakers dot org.
 Stingray cell towers are ubiquitous in Silicon Valley and in Washington D.C. where secrets are being stolen wholesale over the airwaves by foreign governments with seeming impunity.
 It is an open scandal why foreign powers are being allowed to run these phony cell towers where they eavesdrop on cell phone conversations by the millions.
-See the article Stingray Used Near White House [2018/06/05].
-(You would think the FBI or some other federal agency would try to stop them.
-Dunno why they don't.)
+See the article www dot theregister dot com slash 2018 slash 06 slash 01 slash wyden_ss7_stingray_fcc_homeland_security, Stingray Used Near White House [2018/06/01].
+(You would think the FBI or some other federal agency would try to do something about it.)

 ** Ieyasu Tokugawa (1603)

 *** In 2034, Yuuko Yamashita became the CEO of RECT Ltd. Several years earlier Takeshi had run off with a young woman that he had met during a business conference in Okinawa, and eventually Yuuko divorced the faithless jerk.
 As CEO, Yuuko Yamashita began to work closely with Asuna's older brother, Kouichirou Yuuki, in the day-to-day operations of the company.
 Over the years Yuuko and Kouichirou's close working relationship inevitably blossomed into something more, and eventually they were married.
 Kyouko had of course idolized Griselda as a vastly superior replacement for Sugou and was quite happy with the end result.
 (Unlike Sugou, Japan's arcane business ownership laws do not require adoption on the female side.)
 Griselda's real name is now Yuuko Yuuki.
 Her bodyguard is of course Shibata.